SiliconLabs/wireless-xpress/README.md

 You can find more information about the AMW007 here https://www.silabs.com/products/wireless/wi-fi/xpress

-The official documentation is found here https://docs.silabs.com/bgx, or on Github at https://siliconlabs.github.io/wireless-xpress.
-Documentation for AMW007 can be found at https://docs.silabs.com/wgx.
+The official documentation for BGX13 is found at https://docs.silabs.com/gecko-os/1/bgx/latest/.

+Documentation for AMW007 can be found at https://docs.silabs.com/gecko-os/amw007-w00001/2.0/.

 The source code repository is on Github at https://github.com/SiliconLabs/wireless-xpress